willothy/nvim-colorizer.lua/README.md

 ```

 MODES:

 - `foreground`: sets the foreground text color.
 - `background`: sets the background text color.
+- `virtualtext`: indicate the color behind the virtualtext.

 For basic setup, you can use a command like the following.